bbauska/TUMx-DWAPNx/README.md

 that function declarations are hoisted; that is, they are moved to the top of the script.

-Finally, we can\'t use function declarations inside loops, conditionals and other control statements, while function expressions have no such limits.
+Finally, we can&apos;t use function declarations inside loops, conditionals and other control statements, while function expressions have no such limits.
 Working with arguments is the same for functions created with function declarations and function expressions.